A Practice for Body & Soul

 Walking Meditation How To

-Stand as straight and tall as you can and take a few deep breathes in through your nose, hold for a three count, and then let the air whoosh out of your mouth.
+Stand as straight and tall as you can and take a few deep breaths in through your nose, hold for a three count, and then let the air whoosh out of your mouth.
 Repeat this process a few times.
 Pay attention to the way your body feels as you breath, to the movement of your diaphragm, the expansion of your rib cage, the feel of air rushing through your nostrils or over your lips.
 Set aside whatever else is going on in your life, you have set a timer, you cannot go over time or miss the next important thing that is happening so let yourself wholly relax into this practice.

 If you bring a specific intention to this practice, a person who is on your heart, a question, a desire to meet the Divine within yourself, now is the time to hold that intention in your mind.
 Let it become part of the flow of your breath and offer it firmly as the focus and reason behind what you will do next.